ByteRookie/AGS_Service/README.md

 ## Automation

-AGS Service requires an automation to keep speaker groups in sync.
-The repository provides **AGS Automation Example.yaml** which you can import directly.
+AGS Service previously relied on an automation to keep speaker groups in sync.
+The repository still includes **AGS Automation Example.yaml** for reference, but the integration now handles these actions internally.

 1. Open **Settings → Automations** and create a new automation.
 2. Choose **Edit in YAML** and paste the contents of `AGS Automation Example.yaml`.
 3. Save, enable the automation and reload your automations.

-The automation watches the AGS Media Player sensors and calls join, unjoin and source reset services.
-Without it the integration will not automatically manage your speakers.
+The built-in logic joins and removes speakers and resets TV sources whenever the service status changes.
+You can still use the example automation if you prefer to keep the behaviour in YAML.

 ## Service Logic